-With that said, we will be rapidly going through our textbook Seizing the Light: A Social History of Photography (3rd Edition).
-It will be important for you to stay current with all our assignments which are clearly listed in the Syllabus for our course in Brightspace.
+With that said, we will be rapidly going through our textbook Seizing the Light: A Social History of Photography - Ed.3.
+It will be important for you to stay current with all reading assignments, quizzes, discussions, and other assignments.
 As I mentioned before, this class requires constant participation.
-But the end results will give each of you tools to take with you as you encounter photographic images during the rest of your life, and new ways of looking at visual images.
+But the end results will give each of you tools to take with you as you encounter photographic images during the rest of your life, and new ways of looking at visual images

-This course is set up in Brightspace and the Syllabus link will give you a full layout of the course.
+This course is set up on Brightspace.!
+Once the class opens, the Syllabus link will give you a full layout of the course.
 There is a lot to accomplish in the class; you will have to organize your time effectively to complete the readings with enough time to reflect on questions that I pose to you.
 You will also be fully involved in our on-line discussions which you will do in small groups.
-It is expected that each student will submit thoughtful responses and not dash something off just to get it done!